 In the Netherlands alone, 20,000 people die each year from the consequences of smoking.
 Half of these people die before reaching retirement age.
 The tobacco industry is therefore constantly searching for new customers to replace those who prematurely die from tobacco and thus stop smoking.
 Who are those customers?
 Children!
 They are vulnerable thanks to intensive marketing, social media, games and peer pressure from other young people who smoke.

-“They got lips?
-We want them.”
+“Have they got lips?
+Then we want them.”

-“Today’s teenager is tomorrow’s potential regular customer.”
+“Today’s teenager is tomorrow’s potential loyal customer.”

-“The base of our business is the high school student.”
+“Our core market is the high school student.”

 “A cigarette is a nicotine delivery device.”